Terrance Mitchell: Professional career

-Dallas Cowboys (first stint)
+Dallas Cowboys

 The Dallas Cowboys selected Mitchell in the seventh round (254th overall) of the 2014 NFL draft.
 Mitchell was the 33rd and final cornerback drafted.
 His fall in the draft was speculated to be due to his performance at the NFL Combine, as teams deemed him too slow to play cornerback.

 On May 15, 2014, the Cowboys signed Mitchell to a four-year, $2.265 million contract that includes a signing bonus of $45,896.
 As a rookie, he was ineligible to participate in organized team activities (OTAs) until the University of Oregon classes ended.
 Throughout training camp, Mitchell competed for a roster spot as a backup cornerback against Sterling Moore, B. W. Webb, Tyler Patmon, and Dashaun Phillips.
-On August 30, 2014, the Cowboys waived Mitchell.
+On August 30, the Cowboys waived Mitchell.

 Chicago Bears

 On September 1, 2014, the Chicago Bears signed Mitchell to their practice squad.
-On October 13, 2014, the Bears elevated Mitchell to their active roster, but remained inactive as a healthy scratch for the last ten games of the regular season.
+On October 13, the Bears elevated Mitchell to their active roster, but remained inactive as a healthy scratch for the last ten games of the regular season.

 Throughout training camp in 2015, Mitchell competed for a roster spot as a backup cornerback against Alan Ball, Demontre Hurst, Al Louis-Jean, Sherrick McManis, Jacoby Glenn, Qumain Black, and Bryce Callahan.
 Head coach John Fox named Mitchell the fourth cornerback on the depth chart to begin the regular season, behind Kyle Fuller, Alan Ball, and Sherrick McManis.

-In 2015, a notable preseason allowed him to make the roster by beating out Tim Jennings.
+In 2015, a notable preseason allowed Mitchell to make the roster by beating out Tim Jennings.
 He was sidelined after Week 5 with a hamstring injury.
-On November 17, he was released to make room for cornerback Jacoby Glenn.
-On November 19, he was signed to the Bears' practice squad.
-He was released on November 23.
+On November 17, 2015, Mitchell was released by the team to clear roster space for cornerback Jacoby Glenn.
+On November 19, he was re-signed to Chicago's practice squad.
+However, Mitchell was released by the Bears four days later.

 Dallas Cowboys (second stint)

-On December 2, 2015, he was signed by the Cowboys to the practice squad.
+On December 2, 2015, Mitchell was signed by the Cowboys to the practice squad.
 With cornerback Orlando Scandrick out with a season ending knee injury and Tyler Patmon struggling, Mitchell was promoted to the active roster on December 18 and was named the team's nickel cornerback.
-In his first game against the New York Jets he registered a pass defensed and an interception, becoming one of two cornerbacks on the team to have an interception on the year.
-Against the Washington Redskins he sacked quarterback Colt McCoy, forcing a fumble.
-In three games, he registered 12 tackles, one sack, one interception and 2 passes defensed.
+In his first game against the New York Jets, he registered a pass defensed and an interception, becoming one of two cornerbacks on the team to have an interception on the year.
+Against the Washington Redskins, Mitchell sacked quarterback Colt McCoy, forcing a fumble.
+In three games, he registered 12 tackles, one sack, one interception, and two passes defensed.

-In 2016, he was used at nickel back and safety during OTAs.
-He was released on June 10.
+In 2016, Mitchell was used at nickel back and safety during OTAs.
+He was released by the Cowboys on June 10, 2016.